FegDotExe/FCSG/Doc.md

 `LayerGroup middleClick`: A LayerGroup containing Sprites which can be middle-clicked.
 `LayerGroup rightClick`: A LayerGroup containing Sprites which can be right-clicked.
 `LayerGroup wheelHover`: A LayerGroup containing Sprites which can be scrolled.
 `LayerGroup hover`: A LayerGroup containing Sprites which can be hovered.
+`SpriteBatchParameters spriteBatchParams`: The parameters used when calling [SpriteBatch.Begin](https://docs.monogame.net/api/Microsoft.Xna.Framework.Graphics.SpriteBatch.html) in the [Draw](#Draw).
 ## Constructors
 ### Wrapper(SpriteBatch, SpriteBatchParameters)